From Las Vegas to Bryce Canyon National Park: 5 Best Ways to Get There

 Highlights: Budget-friendly convenience, option to visit other stops en route

-The best option to get from Las Vegas to Bryce Canyon National Park by bus is to use the National Park Express bus.
-This private company operates shuttle bus service connecting many national parks and tourist destinations in Arizona, Utah, Nevada, and California.
+You can get from Las Vegas to Bryce Canyon National Park by on the National Park Express bus.
+This private company operates a shuttle bus service connecting many national parks and tourist destinations in Arizona, Utah, Nevada, and California.
 The buses have free Wi-Fi and charging outlets at every seat.
 National Park Express bus offers a full-day, semi-guided trip to both Bryce Canyon and Zion Canyon with pickup from your Las Vegas hotel.

 Bryce Canyon National Park